Noisy Toys Workshops United Kingdom

 MONTHS OPENJanuary, February, March, April, May, June, July, August, September, October, November, December

-What are our Workshops like?
+What are our school workshops like?

 These workshops are a culmination of ten years of Noisy Toys workshops in schools and at STEM events.
 They have been specifically designed for a classroom setting with clearly structured targets and outcomes, and also draw on our extensive experience of engaging young people’s enthusiasm at public events.
 We believe that elements of play, experimentation and exploration are invaluable tools to learning, and we have the experience to combine these elements for a unique educational experience.